blrobin2/blrobin2.github.io/_posts/2023-12-15-colossus-and-the-headhunters.md

 letterboxd_url: https://boxd.it/5khuTJ
 mst3k: true
 rifftrax: false
-category: movie_review
+category: movie-review
 ---

-* Today's forecast is two boulders mixed with volcanic ash
+- Today's forecast is two boulders mixed with volcanic ash
-* Land!
+- Land!
 It was behind the sail the whole time
-* Sir, some of us don't feel fresh
+- Sir, some of us don't feel fresh
-* No one has touched my heart.
+- No one has touched my heart.
 Everything else, sure
-* Ah, war is heck
+- Ah, war is heck
-* All this trouble to be the leader of, like, 20 people
+- All this trouble to be the leader of, like, 20 people
-* Colossus parts ferns with his bare hands
+- Colossus parts ferns with his bare hands
-* And now the traditional viewing of <i>Berlin Alexanderplatz</i>
+- And now the traditional viewing of <i>Berlin Alexanderplatz</i>
-* A steel piñata?!
+- A steel piñata?!
 That could take hours!
-* There can be only 300!
+- There can be only 300!
-* Kids, no weapons on the waterbed
+- Kids, no weapons on the waterbed